ecsx-framework/ECSx/guides/tutorial/backend_basics.md

   ...
   use ECSx.Manager

-  setup do
+  def setup do
-    # Load your initial components
+    ...
+  end

+  def startup do
+    ...
   end

   def components do